canonical/charmcraft/docs/reference/files/file-dispatch.rst

 .. dropdown:: Example charm with an overridden ``dispatch`` script

-    The following `part`_ section added to any charm will replace the dispatch script with a script that does nothing (but successfully) upon any event.
+    The following :ref:`part` section added to any charm will replace the dispatch script with a script that does nothing (but successfully) upon any event.

     .. code:: yaml